Formats of Text Files

 This format encodes each character using uniform 4 bytes, the byte order can be elected both as Little Endian as well as Big Endian.
 Because of the high memory requirements, this format is rarely used. [more...]

-- Open all files to be changed with the Text Converter.
+- Drag all the files that you want to convert onto the Text Converter.

-- Go to the menu "Settngs > Output Settings" and choose the desired format from the list, e.g. UTF-8.
+- Go to the menu "Settings > Output Settings" and select the desired format from the list, for example UTF-8.

-- Choose whether the files should be overwritten or stored as new files.
+- Under "Save", specify whether you want to overwrite the files or save them as new files.

-- Click on "Convert" in the Text Converter to convert and save all of the files.
+- Click on "Convert" in the Text Converter to convert and save all files.

 Also the Text Converter is available in a version for the command line.
 In this version you can execute the complete changes by script.
 All information can be found on the page of the Text Converter Pro CL.